-Amazon quietly increased the price shoppers need to meet for free shipping from $35 to $49 (although select book purchases qualify when the total is $25 and above).
+Amazon's total purchase in order to qualify for free shipping is $49 (although select book purchases qualify when the total is $25 and above).
 Here are some ways you can get the most bang for your buck and still qualify for that free shipping, even without Prime.

 Add Filler Items